| WHY ARE THERE MORE SPECIES PACKED IN SOME PLACES THAN OTHERS? AND WHY DOES IT MATTER?

 that changes in the composition of local‐scale assemblages may be informative of responses occurring at larger scales.

 Now we have a better understanding of what factors contribute to the accumulation of reef fishes across spatial scales globally.
+Understanding that body size, reef area and temperature are all factors affecting species richness is important to define better

 management rules.
 For example, habitat degradation reduces the suitability for small species whereas fishing reduces the number of